IsraelHikingMap/Site/README.md

     * layers - where the layers logic is - POI, route, wiki, nakeb, relevant services, etc...
     * routers - handles the routing - currently there are 4 routers - hike, bike, fourbyfour and none.
 * fonts - icomoon generated font for icons instead of images.
-* Environments - used for angular-cli to define production and dev variables.
+* environments - used for angular-cli to define production and dev variables.
 * translations - all relevant data related to i18n

 # Architecture of Server